 The biggest variable in terms of the home buying timeline is how long you search in order to identify the home you want to buy.
 According the National Association of Realtors Home Buyer Survey in 2010, the average buyer actively searched for 16 weeks prior to identifying a property to buy, and viewed an average of 12 homes total over that period (and that’s usually after a while of searching for homes online).
 There is a lot of variability in that, of course.
 For example, we worked with a couple relocating to Boston, who were visiting for a few days and needed to locate a home that would be ready to move into when they came back for their job start date.
 After a whirlwind tour of 25 homes over a long weekend, they had an offer drafted minutes before they boarded their flight at the airport!
 The bottom line is that there is no rush if you want to take it slow but we can also move the process along as fast as possible if you’re under the gun for some reason (like relocation).
+Finding a new home can be a bit complicated for some people, so if you need a few options then check out these new homes.

 Generally speaking, after the search phase, from the point when you identify a property you would like to buy, it is about a 6 week process to buy.
 During that time there are 4 main steps: